 API is served.
 Both are depending on the

-http component which contains the capability to adjust the settings like
+http integration which contains the capability to adjust the settings like

 Home Assistant is following the Mozilla’s Operations Security team recommendations for Server side SSL/TLS settings.
 Home Assistant uses Modern compatibility by default.
 If an user wishes to use Intermediate compatibilty, this is configurable in the

 The SSH connection for debugging on port 22222 is not enabled by default and can only be used with keys.

 Is SSH used with the SSH server add-on then the user is responsible for the configuration and security.

 Due to the lack of resources we are not able to review all of our dependencies and inspect them for malicious behavior, leakage of information or compliance with GDPR.
 But we have a keen interest in the development of our dependencies are try to work closely with the upstream developer.